ProjectOptimus/optimus/README.md

     make image-build

 from the repo root.
-This will build (by default) an image tagged as `ociregistry.opensourcecorp.org/library/rhad:latest`.
+This will build (by default) an image tagged as `ociregistry.opensourcecorp.org/library/rhad:latest` -- though images are currently built & hosted on GitHub Container Registry (`ghcr.io/opensourcecorp/rhad`).
 Please be patient, as `rhad` has a lot of build-time dependencies that it needs to fetch; and note that the resulting image will be quite large!

 To actually run `rhad`, you will need to run the image's container with your local folder mounted to it:

-    docker run --rm -it -v "${PWD}":/home/rhad/src ociregistry.opensourcecorp.org/library/rhad:latest <subcommand> # e.g. 'lint'
+    docker run --rm -it -v "${PWD}":/home/rhad/src ghcr.io/opensourcecorp/rhad:latest <subcommand> # e.g. 'lint'

 Note that `rhad`'s instructions are provided within a container runtime context only.
 As `rhad` depends on many system & CLI utilities being present at runtime,